DDjivan/photo-turntable-project/docs/Embeddded/Servo motors.md

 # Servo Motor

 ## what is the weight targeted
+- a few grams
+- keep friction in mind, that's why we are going to use Ball bearings

 ### how to connect to the microcontroller
 - Hopefully with 3 cables, power, data and ground (VCC, PWM, GRD)